-Of course, at other points along the adiabatic pumping cycle, corresponding to different values of $\phi$ , the chiral hinge mode may be absent, as above the red region or below the blue region in Fig. 2(a).
-At some other $\phi$ values, the presence of hinge states will be obscured by degeneracy with the continuum of surface states.
+Of course, at other points along the adiabatic pumping cycle, corresponding to different values of φ , the chiral hinge mode may be absent, as above the red region or below the blue region in Fig. 2(a).
+At some other φ values, the presence of hinge states will be obscured by degeneracy with the continuum of surface states.
 In some cases these regions of metallic surface behavior could be much more extensive than as sketched above, hiding the hinge electronic structure almost completely.
-However, we can be sure of the existence of at least one Weylnode-surrounding hole or electron pocket arising from each adjoined surface, and a required Fermi arc state connecting them somewhere in the $(k_x, \phi)$ space (unless the two pockets overlap when projected into this space).
+However, we can be sure of the existence of at least one Weyl-node-surrounding hole or electron pocket arising from each adjoined surface, and a required Fermi arc state connecting them somewhere in the (k_x, φ) space (unless the two pockets overlap when projected into this space).
 In this sense, the presence of Fermi arcs and chiral hinge channels at some stage of a second-Chern pumping cycle is generic.
+Nevertheless, in some model systems the surface nodal touchings may occur at the same φ on different surfaces, especially if the critical φ is pinned to a specific value at which the system has some higher symmetry, such as time reversal or mirror symmetry.
+However, in the context of the dramatic surface-facet variations in structural and chemical properties that are typical of real materials, such commonality of the critical φ values appears unlikely.

-In any case, these observations all serve to illustrate the very close analogy between the physics on the 2D "hinge" of a 4D second-Chern topological insulator, and at the 2D surface of a 3D Weyl semimetal.
+The observations presented above serve to illustrate the very close analogy between the physics on the 2D "hinge" of a 4D second-Chern topological insulator, and at the 2D surface of a 3D Weyl semimetal.